biblius/hextacy/README.md

 This fact is at the core of this architecture and is precisely what makes it so powerful.
 Not only does this make testing a piece of cake, but it also allows us to switch up our adapters any way we want without ever having to change the business logic.
 They are completely decoupled.

 Do note that the underlying functionality of the repository does not necessarily have to involve a database.
 The service doesn't care from where the repository obtains its data, it just cares about the signatures.
-For example, a wrapper around a reqwest client could implement the `Connect` trait with its connection type as the reqwest `Client` struct and could be used to fetch data from an external data source.
+For example, a wrapper around a reqwest client could implement the `Driver` trait with its connection type as the reqwest `Client` struct and could be used to fetch data from an external data source.
 Neat!

 Finally, we'll concretise everything in the setup: